-Indian grass, big bluestem, little bluestem, switchgrass, side-oats grama – Hiram College’s James H. Barrow Field Station is alive with prairie grass.
+Indian grass, big bluestem, little bluestem, switchgrass, side-oats grama – Hiram College’s James H. Barrow Biological Field Station is alive with prairie grass.
 Field station steward Emliss Ricks has inspired a following of fellow environment enthusiasts to transform about 30 acres of former farmland into mixed grasslands.

 The recipient of the Ohio Biological Survey’s 2018 Ohio Naturalist Award, Ricks began the conservation effort in 2013 with late Hiram biology professor Matt Hils.
 Looking over the emerging grassland from HIls’ Vista, a hilltop parcel named in memory of his former colleague and friend, Ricks says he has a feeling Hils would be thrilled over the project’s progress.

 “A year or so before Matt died, we started planting grass.
 We talked about creating a more diverse property so we could have native plants and nesting birds,” says Ricks, describing that the number of plantings grew from about 500 in 2013 to roughly 2,000 projected for this year.
 “Every year we get a little more ambitious.”

 Ricks’ assemblage of about a dozen students, faculty and staff members, and alumni will gather later this week and twice more before summer’s end to plant freshly sprouted plugs.
 Hiram students and Ricks started the grass plugs under grow lights from seeds in late February.

 Environmental studies major Zack Fox ’21 of Jackson Township says his experiences working with Ricks on the conservation program meld perfectly with his future aspirations.
 “I hope to go into habitat restoration as a career so to work with it now as an intern is really helpful,” he says.